 Decommissioning Portions of Medical Gas Systems

 Aside from installation requirements, for the first time, NFPA 99 now addresses the issue of decommissioning portions of medical gas systems.
-While not an extensive explanation within the code itself, Annex A does provide the user some basic recommendations.
+While not an extensive explanation within the code itself, Annex A does provide the user with some basic recommendations.

 However, it is essential to remember that information in the annexes are recommendations and not requirements of the code.